nogibjj/PySparkStats_YCLiu/README.md

   <br>f. _requirements.txt_: list required packages for the project.

 5. **Description of the project**
-   <br>g. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with screenshot of example output.
+   <br>g. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and code snippets.